LIBERTARIAN PRINCIPLES VERSUS ABORTION PROHIBITION

 Pro-Choice Libertarians network bases our views on the libertarian non-aggression principle, itself a variation of the “do unto others” Golden Rule.
 Therefore we oppose the initiation of physical force or fraud on others.

 From the non-aggression principle flow four basic libertarian principles: individual liberty, self-ownership, self-determination and limited government (or no government at all, as preferred by anarchist libertarians).
 Applying these to the issue of abortion, as well as other reproductive rights, leads to a “keep the government out of the issue” view point.
 Adhering to these principles has real consequences for the lives of millions of women in the United States and billions worldwide.

-These principles also are applied to other reproductive rights issues including: sex education, contraception, “morning after” contragestive pills, prenatal testing, fetal surgery, work and personal behavior during pregnancy, voluntary surrogacy); abortion (consent of parents or sex partners, government-mandated waiting periods, indoctrination on medical risks or fetal development, government restrictions on sex selection or abortion of physically deformed fetuses, government-mandated sterilization or abortion, disposal of fetal remains); birth (home birth, Caesarean vs natural birth).
+These principles also are applied to other reproductive rights issues including: contraception (sex education, methods, “morning after” contragestive pills); pregnancy (prenatal testing, fetal surgery, work and personal behavior during pregnancy, voluntary surrogacy); abortion (consent of parents or sex partners, government-mandated waiting periods, indoctrination on medical risks or fetal development, government restrictions on sex selection or abortion of physically deformed fetuses, government-mandated sterilization or abortion, disposal of fetal remains); birth (home birth, Caesarean vs natural birth).

 Individual libertarians may emphasize these over-lapping principles differently in support of their position, one which is defacto “pro-choice”.
 Note that many “pro-life” libertarians who are against abortion nevertheless support keeping the government out of the issue because of their limited government views.
 They are not abortion prohibitionists.